PabloPiaggi/chiral-H2O2-2025/README.md

 * Scipy 1.7.3
 * Ase 3.23.0b1

-Please e-mail me if you have trouble reproducing the results.
+Please e-mail us if you have trouble reproducing the results.